gravicappa/shen-py/README.md

 ------------
 This is Python version of a [Shen language](shenlanguage.org).
-In current state it is only a showcase and side-effect of my klvm translator and unbearable slow.
+In current state it is only a showcase and side-effect of my klvm translator and unbearably slow.
 Also keep in mind that I haven't written Python before.

 Running
 -------